Do you install or just supply equipment for self installation?

 We think its pretty impressive.
-Have a look at a few night snapshots below taken using our cameras,
+Have a look at a few night snapshots below taken using our cameras:

-How do I capture vehicle number plates?
+How do I capture Vehicle Number Plates?

 During the daytime it is not a major problem to read number plates, all you need to do is set up a camera to capture the plate, make the number plate as large as possible on screen and it will capture it, if the camera viewing angle is too wide the number plate will be too small and will not be readable.

-Night time number plates is a different story…what happens is the Infra Red light that the camera gives out bounces back off the plastic plate and shows on screen as a white glowing rectangle.
-This is why on motorways where there are cameras there are lights
+Night time number plates is a different story… what happens is the Infra Red light that the camera gives out bounces back off the plastic plate and shows on screen as a white glowing rectangle.
+This is why on motorways where there are cameras there are lights.

-There are specialised number plate cameras available but these are costly and more importantly they are only useful for capturing number plates, they acheive the number plate capture by dimming down the whole picture by closing the iris so much that the plate becomes readable, but this darkened picture makes them useless as a general purpose security camera.
+There are specialised number plate cameras available but these are costly and more importantly they are only useful for capturing number plates, they achieve the number plate capture by dimming down the whole picture by closing the iris so much that the plate becomes readable, but this darkened picture makes them useless as a general purpose security camera.

-The best solution for capturing number plates at night is a three point method….light it up, slow it down and zoom it in.Light up the car with a security light, this switches the camera to daytime mode, slow the car down with traffic calming methods to reduce image blur as much as possible and zoom it in, make sure the number plate fills a significant portion of the overall screen, doing all three of these will capture number plates, doing any less than the three things will reduce the chances of capturing plate 100% of the time.
+The best solution for capturing number plates at night is a three point method… light it up, slow it down and zoom it in.Light up the car with a security light, this switches the camera to daytime mode, slow the car down with traffic calming methods to reduce image blur as much as possible and zoom it in, make sure the number plate fills a significant portion of the overall screen, doing all three of these will capture number plates, doing any less than the three things will reduce the chances of capturing a plate 100% of the time.